phwd/fbec/readme.md

 **User Permission Errors**

   - 200 - API_EC_PERMISSION: Permissions error
+  - 200 - User does not have permission to post to target
   - 210 - API_EC_PERMISSION_USER: User not visible
   - 211 - API_EC_PERMISSION_NO_DEVELOPERS: Application has no developers.
   - 212 - API_EC_PERMISSION_OFFLINE_ACCESS: Renewing a session offline requires the extended permission offline_access